cristina-esposito/cristina-esposito-portfolio.github.io/README.md

 _Goal_: Build a model that accurately predicts the wait time for an emergency room.

-_Tools used_: RStudio, R programming language
+_Tools used_: RStudio, R programming language, NodeXL for network visualization, Bot Sentinel to detect bot accounts, Google's Perspective API for toxicity score

 [Final report](assignments-projects/INSY672_Emergencyroom/Group11_Report.pdf)